Zero-1729/soundplay/docs/CONTRIBUTING.md

 ```

-Issues related to bugs would be labeled `bug`.
+Issues related to bugs are labeled `bug`.

 ## Pull Requests